JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 Type: `DirectoryProperty`

-When a directory is specified, the Compose compiler will use the directory to write an overall compiler metrics report.
+When a directory is specified, the Compose compiler will use the directory to dump [compiler metrics reports](https://github.com/androidx/androidx/blob/androidx-main/compose/compiler/design/compiler-metrics.md#reports-breakdown).
-Generally used in conjunction with the [metricsDestination](#metricsdestination) option.
+They can be useful for optimizing your application's runtime performance: the reports show which of your composable functions are skippable, which are restartable, which are readonly, etc.

+The [metricsDestination](#metricsdestination) option allows dumping raw metrics.

+For a deep dive into the compiler metrics, see this [Composable metrics blog post](https://chrisbanes.me/posts/composable-metrics/).

 ### enableIntrinsicRemember